coral/freemote/README.md

 #### Codes from remote (RemoteCommand 0xFF01)

-This is what I initially thought:
+This is what I initially thought and reflected in the variable names in the code:

 | Code   | Description            |
 |--------|------------------------|